KandarianDemon/Introduction_to_Programming/README.md

 #### Why might this course be interesting for you?

-Did you ever want to write your own Android App?
-Did you want to learn coding?
-Did you want to give your CV a special edge?
-Then this course might be interesting for you.
+Did you again search through the whole Play Store but did not find the fitting app?
+Why not just write your own?
+Too difficult?
+This course will teach you how you can program your own Android App.

 In this course you will learn the programming language [Kotlin](https://kotlinlang.org/) and use it to program your own Android Apps.
 In 2019, Google announced that Android development is [Kotlin first](https://android-developers.googleblog.com/2019/12/androids-commitment-to-kotlin.html).
 In 2020, 70% of the top 1000 apps on the Play Store were written in Kotlin.
 But there is more.
 You can program your own web services (backend) and web clients (frontend) in Kotlin.
 Additionally, you can even use Kotlin for data science!
 So you can be sure that you are learning a language wich is relevant today and will stay relevant in the future.
 This [summary Video](https://www.youtube.com/watch?v=CQlBQ5tfbHE&list=PLlFc5cFwUnmzT4cgLOGJYGnY6j0W2xoFA&index=2) gives you an impression which universities use Kotlin in education and why they do so.